openstack/openstack-ansible/doc/source/reference/architecture/metal-networking.rst

-The ``network_interface`` override is used for Open vSwitch and OVN-based deployments, and requires a physical interface name which will be connected to the provider bridge (ie. br-ex) for flat and vlan-based provider and tenant network traffic.
+The ``network_interface`` override is used for Open vSwitch and OVN-based deployments, and requires a physical interface name which will be connected to the provider bridge (ie. br-ex) for flat and vlan-based provider and project network traffic.

 The following diagrams reflect the differences in the virtual network layout for supported network architectures.